EvictionLab/eviction-lab-website/content/updates/blog/how-local-leaders-are-stemming-the-eviction-crisis/index.md

 Before applying, landlords are required to give tenants information on the eviction diversion program and the resources available.
-Once a landlord applies and is approved, the program has four pathways available: just mediation, just financial assistance, a combination of both, or direct negotiation.
+Once a landlord applies and is approved, the program has four
+pathways: just mediation, just financial assistance, a combination of both, or direct negotiation.
 For example, if a case is due to repairs, the parties may be referred to mediation.
 But if there is back rent, they may receive direct financial assistance.
 Between 2020 and June 2025, More than 12,000 landlord-tenant pairs avoided eviction thanks to financial assistance with an